-(Both fully cited complete articles, John Sam Dillman of Grand Coulee Part I and Part II, may be downloaded from the links above and may also be downloaded from John Sam Dillman’s page.
+Both fully cited complete articles, John Sam Dillman of Grand Coulee Part I and Part II, may be downloaded from the links above and may also be downloaded from John Sam Dillman’s page.

-Based Arlene’s research and planned book about Central Washington 19th c. settler, Catherine Northrup; in December 2019, Arlene was invited by J. Kemble, an author, Historian, writer, and publisher of the historical journal, Them Dam Writers, based in Grand Coulee, Washington; to submit a piece for consideration.
+Based Arlene’s research and planned book about Central Washington 19th c. settler, Catherine Northrup, in December 2019, Arlene was invited by J. Kemble, author, Historian, writer, and publisher of the historical journal, Them Dam Writers, of Grand Coulee, Washington, to submit a piece for consideration.
 In March 2020 her submission was accepted and published, ‘John Sam Dillman of Grand Coulee Part I of II’.
-After, she was asked to become a regular contributor and Arlene gladly accepted.
+After, she was asked to become a regular contributor and Arlene remains a regular contributor, today.